oracle-quickstart/oci-ocihpc/README.md

 ### Installing ocihpc on Windows

-1. Download the latest release from [this link.](https://github.com/oracle-quickstart/oci-ocihpc/releases/download/v1.0.0/ocihpc_v1.0.0_windows_x86_64.zip)
+1. Download the latest release from [this link](https://github.com/oracle-quickstart/oci-ocihpc/releases/download/v1.0.0/ocihpc_v1.0.0_windows_x86_64.zip) and extract it.

 2. Add the ocihpc binary to your PATH.